humanumbrella/ArduinoPolarimeter/README.md

 # ArduinoPolarimeter
 This project includes the firmware files to run on an Arduino Uno with an  Adafruit Motor Shield, pictured below.
 I was using both stepper motor ports and a Pololu motor driver to move a linear actuator.
-The firmware provides access to the motors and limit switches.
+The firmware provides access to the motors and limit switches with a protocol directly on the board.
+This protocol provides a serial interface to connect to the board via USB either directly or via another program.

 ## Getting Started
 To install the Arduino code, you'll need the Arduino IDE.
 This will allow you to push this code to your Arduino.
-However, you'll also need to have the motor shield attached.
+However, you'll also need to have the motor shield attached for this code to function properly.

 ### Prerequisites

-What things you need to install the software and how to install them
+Adafruit Motor Shield V2 [link](https://learn.adafruit.com/adafruit-motor-shield-v2-for-arduino/overview)

 ```
-Give examples
+Put some examples here
 ```

 ### Installing